Turdulent Times: A Hero’s Journey

-This is Co-Founder Kenny Ausubel’s morning address to the 2017 Bioneers gathering.
+This was Co-Founder Kenny Ausubel’s morning address to the 2017 Bioneers gathering.

 A friend once counseled me that any truly transformative experience is preceded by dread.
 We’re living in dreadful times indeed.
 The big wheels are turning.
 An old order is dying – a new one is being born.